ornew/tensorflow-android/README.md

 Base on https://github.com/tensorflow/tensorflow/

-The repository is base-code to use a tensorflow model data on Android.
+The repository is setup to use a tensorflow model data on Android.

 Docker Hub: https://hub.docker.com/r/ornew/tensorflow-android/